 In July 1890, Vincent van Gogh painted one of his best-known artworks, Wheatfield with Crows.
-The painting is on display in The Van Gogh Museum, Amsterdam, and has long been thought of as his last painting before committing suicide only weeks later.
+The painting is on display in The Van Gogh Museum in Amsterdam, Netherlands, and has long been thought of as his last painting before his death by suicide only weeks later.

-Although there are many who have disputed the claim that this painting is the last artwork ever made by Vincent van Gogh, it is certainly possible to understand why the tragic end to van Gogh’s life has been so closely associated with this image.
-Many elements of the painting can be interpreted as indicating the emotional turmoil van Gogh experienced and as a result, it makes for an interesting example of how an artwork can be reflective of the mental state of an artist.
+Although there are many who have disputed the claim that this painting is the last artwork ever made by Vincent van Gogh, it is certainly possible to understand why the tragic end of Van Gogh’s life has been so closely associated with this image.
+Many elements of the painting can be interpreted as indicating the emotional turmoil Van Gogh experienced.
+As a result, it makes for an interesting example of how an artwork can be reflective of the mental state of an artist.

-This painting by van Gogh is particularly remarkable because it is an excellent demonstration of how meaning and value are applied to an artwork.
-Van Gogh painted many wheatfields during his artistic career, none of which have received as much attention as the painting we are looking at today.
-It seems that because of the tragic circumstances surrounding it, this artwork has developed a particular authority and value, one which continues to stick regardless of it not necessarily being his ‘last painting’.
-Therefore, Wheatfield with Crows makes us ask a question which can be applied to many masterpieces; is it the painting itself or the artist behind it which gives meaning to an artwork?
+This painting by Van Gogh is particularly remarkable because it is an excellent demonstration of how meaning and value are applied to an artwork.
+Van Gogh painted many wheatfields during his artistic career, none of which have received as much attention as the painting we are looking at here.
+It seems that because of the tragic circumstances surrounding it, this artwork has developed a particular authority and value, one which continues to stick regardless of it not necessarily being his “last painting”.
+Therefore, Wheatfield with Crows makes us ask a question that can be applied to many masterpieces; is it the painting itself or the artist behind it which gives meaning to an artwork?

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!